bioimagesuiteweb/examples/step10/README.md

 There is no code for this step as the additions to step 9 for this lead us to the [complete example](../complete).
-In this file we discuss the additional info in [complete/gulpfile.js)(../complete/gulpfile.js) that are needed to create packaged electron applications.
+In this file we discuss the additional info in [complete/gulpfile.js](../complete/gulpfile.js) that are needed to create packaged electron applications.

 #### Code Changes

-BioImage Suite Web handles the context differences between Web and Electron in terms of File I/O and File Dialogs (which are the most critical differences).
+BioImage Suite Web handles the context differences between Web and Electron in terms of File I/O and File Dialogs, which are the most critical differences.
 The only other changes to the code is to put some checks in [code/pwautils.js](../complete/code/pwautils.js) to stop things from running if we are in Electron.

 The changes are minor.
-At the top of the file we require bioimagesuiteweb (this is the same as before):
+At the top of the file we require bioimagesuiteweb the same way as before:

      const bioimagesuiteweb=require('bislib');